 3 – Boundaries: Throughout the game, the Thousand-Year Door prevents you from entering the final world.
 In the pre-game prologue, the game introduces the mystery of the Door being created, so your mind is tuned in from the beginning of wanting to see what’s behind it.

 There are boundaries to each chapter that you need to unlock with the Crystal Stars.
-PM64 is slightly stronger here, thematically, because the boundaries in it reinforce the Mario/Peach dynamic more.
-But this game still has them.
+TTYD is actually weaker here compared to PM64, thematically, because in PM64, the boundaries were there to reinforce the Mario/Peach dynamic more.
+But TTYD game still has them.
 Same with needing to complete different chapters (plus playing-as-Peach interludes and playing-as-Bowser interludes) to cross boundaries of unlocking more of the world and its lore.

 4 – Alternating Repetition: This is employed just like predecessor.
 You have Worlds / Rogueport / Worlds / Rogueport (with Peach levels and Bowser levels in between).
 And, like its predecessor, TTYD employs the overworld/hub/dungeon dynamic as well: